Isaac Robert Hurwitz

 Isaac Robert Hurwitz is an American theatre producer.
 A graduate of Brown University., he is the co-founder of the New York Musical Theater Festival (NYMF).

+Isaac Robert Hurwitz

+Isaac Robert Hurwitz is an American creative producer with over 20 years of experience in theatre and entertainment.
+He co-founded Hugo Six in 2021 and has lead produced the Tony Award-nominated Broadway productions of Water for Elephants, Gutenberg!
+The Musical!, and Once Upon a Mattress.
+He also produces Mrs. Doubtfire and The Devil Wears Prada in London and on tour, as well as Maybe Happy Ending on Broadway.
+From 2013 to 2019, he served as Senior Vice President of Twentieth Century Fox’s live stage division, developing theatrical adaptations of the studio’s films.
+During his tenure, he collaborated with artists such as Elton John, Cyndi Lauper, and Lynn Nottage, and worked on Broadway productions including Moulin Rouge and Anastasia.

+Hurwitz co-founded the New York Musical Theatre Festival (NYMF), where he premiered over 350 new musicals, including the Pulitzer Prize-winning Next to Normal.
+He received a special Drama Desk Award for his leadership, and NYMF was awarded the Jujamcyn Theaters Prize in 2005.
+He has also developed work for major nonprofit theaters and served on the advisory board of City Center’s Encores! series.
+A frequent guest educator, he has taught at NYU, Columbia University's Theatre Management and Producing program, and Brown University, and is an alumnus of Brown University, the Lincoln Center Directors’ Lab, and the Commercial Theatre Institute.

 New York Musical Theater Festival (NYMF)

 Hurwitz co-founded the New York Musical Theater Festival with partner, Kris Stewart, in 2004.
 He served as NYMF’s Executive Producer until 2009, and then as Executive Director and Producer from 2009-2013.
 Under his leadership, NYMF premiered "more than 350 new musicals, more than 90 of which went on to Broadway, Off-Broadway, regional, and international productions".
 Some of the most notable shows to be premiered at NYMF include Tony Award and Pulitzer Prize winner Next to Normal, [title of show], Altar Boyz, and Emojiland.
 Between 2009 and 2013, Hurwitz produced the Korean premieres of three musicals from NYMF at the Daegu International Musicals Festival.
 In 2005, Hurwitz and NYMF received the $100,000 Jujamcyn Theaters Prize, given to a not-for-profit theater for contributions to the art form.

 In 2013, Hurwitz received a special Drama Desk Award in recognition of his service and "a decade of creating and nurturing new musical theater, ensuring the future of this essential art form."
 At the end of that year, Hurwitz left the festival to become a consultant for Fox Stage Productions, a new stage division of 20th Century Fox.